muratk3n/thirdwave/en/README.md

 itself is similar to a espresso, clearly all originating from Aegy/Medi region; bunch of punks from distant whereever did not bring it with them...
-Off-the-boat, or off-the-goat types like everyone else who arrived and assimilated, picked these things up from where they started to live.
+Off-the-boat, or off-the-goat types like everyone else who arrived and assimilated, picked these things up from their region.

 ---